oracle-livelabs/goldengate/gg-free/pipeline/pipeline.md

 ### About pipelines
 A pipeline is an instance of a recipe.
 It enables you to select your source connection, the type of replication action(s) to apply, and the target connection.
 After creating the pipeline, you can configure which schemas and tables to replicate to the target.
 After the pipeline starts, you can observe the replication process in real time.

+### About recipe
+A recipe is template for common replication scenarios that you can use to accelerate your data replication journey.

 ### Objectives
 In this lab, you learn to:
 * Create a pipeline